The Forgotten (2004 film): Plot

-Fleeing and still adamant that Sam is real, she locates Ash, a member of the support group, whose daughter Lauren was Sam's friend and died in the same crash.
-However, he also dismisses her and claims he never had a daughter, and calls the police.
-Shaken by Telly's certainty, he explores his house, discovering Lauren's old room covered up by new paint and wallpaper; in a rush, he remembers his daughter and losing her.
+Fleeing and still adamant that Sam is real, she locates her neighbor Ash, whose daughter Lauren was Sam's friend and died in the same crash.
+She finds Lauren's drawings underneath wallpaper in Ash's apartment, and tries to convince him they were made by his daughter.
+However, he claims he never had a daughter and calls the police.
+Shaken by Telly's certainty, Ash looks again at the drawings and remembers his daughter.

 Chasing after Telly, he rescues her from the police and they go into hiding, pursued by NSA agents.
 On the run, they speculate about who would have the power, resources, and motive to want to make them forget about their children.

-Telly and Ash capture and threaten a pursuing agent, who reluctantly reveals that he and other agents are merely helping ″them″ in order to protect humankind.
+Telly and Ash capture and threaten a pursuing agent, who reluctantly reveals that he and other agents are merely helping "them" in order to protect humankind.
 Without warning, the roof of the house blows off and the agent, along with the roof, is sucked into the sky—presumably taken by "them"—and Telly and Ash flee.

 Eventually, Telly visits Dr. Munce again and he reveals that the disappearances are the work of "them", and that the government monitors their trials, all too aware that they have no power to stop "them" from doing whatever they want.

 Munce takes Telly to an airport and the dilapidated hangar of Quest Airlines, where he introduces her to an agent of "them".
-He tells the agent that it's over and to stop the experiment, because it will only cause more harm.
-But the agent replies that it's not over.
+He tells the agent that it is over and to stop the experiment, because it will only cause more harm.
+But the agent replies that it is not over.
 He reveals to Telly that she has been a part of an experiment to test whether the bonds between mother and child can be diminished.
 In her case, her memories could not be fully erased.

 Telly refuses to deny her son's existence.
 The agent mentions that if he fails to erase her memory then he will look like a failure.
 The agent then subdues her and convinces her to think of the first memory she had of Sam.
 Telly thinks of the day he was born in the hospital, which allows the agent to successfully erase Sam's memory from existence.

 As the agent is walking away thinking he has succeeded, Telly's motherly bond kicks in deeper to the time she was pregnant with Sam, triggering her memory that she indeed had life in her at one time.
 All of her memories of Sam return.
-Before the agent can comprehend what's happening, part of the hangar roof is suddenly blown off, and he's yanked into the sky himself for his failure to erase her memory.
+Before the agent can comprehend what's happening, part of the hangar roof is suddenly blown off, and he is yanked into the sky himself for his failure to erase her memory.
 This ends the experiment.